-What happens if I leave my employer?
+What happens to my Additional cover if I leave my employer?

-When we are told you have left your employer your membership in the Otis Elevator Superannuation Plan will cease as well as any special arrangements.
-Your membership will be transferred to a Super Savings Accumulation account.
+When we are told you have left your employer your membership in the Plan will cease as well as any special arrangements.
+Your membership will be transferred to a Super Savings Accumulation account in Australian Retirement Trust.